 Stories have the power to change the world … they inspire us, teach us, connect us.This is the thirty-third installment in the “Stories That Change The World” series.

-I have a secret Facebook group for moms of LGBTQ+ kids.
+I have a private Facebook group for moms of LGBTQ+ kids.
 The group was especially created for open minded Christian moms of LGBTQ+ kids.
 One thing we often discuss among ourselves is how we reconcile our Christian faith with supporting and affirming our LGBTQ+ kids.
 My own journey of reconciliation was one of the main things that led me to create Serendipitydodah for Moms.